2016-2017 Catalog > Student Services-Academic Support

 Red Cedar Hall, RCH-105, Voice: 541-917-4789,

 The Center for Accessibility Resources (CFAR) plans accommodations for LBCC students and event guests who are eligible for services.
 CFAR staff members offer accommodation related information, planning and advocacy.
-A variety of services (i.e., test accommodations, including college placement tests, sign language interpreting, accessible formats, note taking) are customized, based on medical/educational documentation or information that supports the disability provided by the student.
+A variety of services (i.e., test accommodations, including college placement tests, sign language interpreting, assistive technology, accessible formats, note taking, etc.) are customized, based on medical/educational documentation or information that supports the disability that is provided by the student.
 LBCC does not test or diagnose disabilities.The Center for Accessibility Resources offers a distraction reduced testing space and provides assistive technology and software designed to support students with disabilities.

 For information on any disability-related matter, contact CFAR at 541-917-4789 or email CFAR@linnbenton.edu.
 Telephone Service for Hearing and Speech Impaired Students and staff may use the Oregon Telecommunication Relay Service (OTRS) at 1-800-735-2900.

 Career and Counseling Center – Career and Student Employment Services